apzhang7/HeartsOfDiamond/README.md

 You can access our web app by going to http://127.0.0.1:5000/.

 ## DigitalOcean Droplet
 Alternatively, you can access the web app on our website hosted via DigitalOcean by going to http://167.99.5.186.
+Mac Users: Please use a browser other than Safari, as the website may be slow or not work properly.

 Happy Wordle-ing!